OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Recommended tools:

-- OWASP ZAP: Vulnerability scanner
+- OWASP ZAP: Vulnerability scanner (free, open source)

-- Snyk: Dependency audit
+- Snyk: Dependency audit and real-time monitoring

 - SonarQube: Static code analysis

-- Burp Suite: Penetration testing
+- Burp Suite: Professional penetration testing

-- Dependabot: Automatic dependency updates
+- Dependabot: Automatic dependency updates (GitHub-native)

 Step 4: Training and Awareness